tanvir-git/odoo-documentation/content/applications/websites/livechat.rst

 Set up
 ======

-Once *Live Chat* is installed on your database, if your website was created with Odoo, the application is automatically added to it.
+Once *Live Chat* is installed on your database, if your website was created with CoquiAPPs, the application is automatically added to it.
 All that is left to do is to go to :menuselection:`Website --> Configuration --> Settings --> Live Chat`.

 .. image:: livechat/livechat_settings.png
    :height: 300
-   :alt: View of the settings page and the live chat feature for Odoo Live Chat
+   :alt: View of the settings page and the live chat feature for CoquiAPPs Live Chat

 Select the channel to be linked to your website or create one on the fly.

 .. image:: livechat/channels.png
-   :alt: View of a live chat channel form for Odoo Live Chat
+   :alt: View of a live chat channel form for CoquiAPPs Live Chat

 | For both scenarios, under:
 | - **Operators**: add agents to respond to the chat requests.
 Add as many as you like, and keep in
-  mind that operators that do not show any activity in Odoo for more than 30min are considered disconnected.
+  mind that operators that do not show any activity in CoquiAPPs for more than 30min are considered disconnected.
 | - **Options**: set the default text to be shown on the live chat button; an automated welcome
   message to be seen by visitors when a conversation is initiated, and the text that prompts the